broccolimicro/loom/README.md

 <a name="nesting"></a>
 ### Limited Non-Proper Nesting

-Asynchronous circuits are ultimately sets of intertwined, highly parallel sequences of events.
+Asynchronous circuits are collections of intertwined, sequences of events.
 The most basic way to visualize this is called a petri net.
-Handshaking expansions are a way to represent that structure in a way that is linearized in a human readable linguistic format.
-However, there are also valid handshaking expansions that are not representable in a linguistic format.
+Handshaking expansions represent that structure in a way that is human readable.
+However, there are also valid handshaking expansions that are not representable in such a linguistic format.
 These are called 'non-properly nested'.
 For full non-proper nesting support, use the `astg` format.

 In order to support things like initial token buffers where you reset the circuit in the middle of the HSE, a limited reset-tagging system has been